RayHightower/rayhightower.github.octo-broken/source/_posts/2013-10-31-tohtml-using-vim-code-snippets-in-keynote-presentations.markdown

 comments: true
 categories: [Education, Vim]
 ---
-While finishing my presentation for [Chippewa Valley Code Camp](http://chippewavalleycodecamp.com/), I decided to add some blocks of code to my slides.
+While finishing my presentation for the upcoming [Chippewa Valley Code Camp](http://chippewavalleycodecamp.com/), I decided to add some blocks of code to my slides.
 I forgot the name of the tool I used for my last slide deck, and it took several minutes of Google-fu to find it.

 Google led me back to `:TOhtml`.
 Whew!
 I'm documenting `:TOhtml` here to avoid wasting time with a future search.
 <!--more-->